S00085/cxp/4.proposed_solution_architecture/README.md

 * Process management and Tasklist and Modeler UI from Camunda platform.
 * Power BI to serve reports and dashboars.
 * All APIs will be transit though API gateway (APIM).
+* Azure AD will be used for the User Authentication and authorization.